armijnhemel/binaryanalysis-ng/doc/bang-design.md

 2.  offset: offset where the error occured
 3.  reason: human readable description of the error

+##### Legacy unpacker return values

+The data that is returned from the legacy unpackers is a dictionary with a key "status" and various other elements, depending whether a scan was successful or not.
+If the scan was successful, then the following fields will also be present:

+*   length: an integer indicating the size of the data that is unpacked
+*   list of files and labels: a list of tuples with the name of each file that was unpacked, plus a list of associated labels (empty most of the time)
+*   labels: a list of labels for the file that was scanned
+*   offset (optional): an offset where the data starts.
+Only needs to be set if the offset where the data starts isn't the offset that was given as a parameter (example: coreboot images)
+*   metadata (optional): a data structure with scan specific information.
+    Example scans that have this: unpack_elf and unpack_png

+If the scan was unsuccessful then the dictionary will contain:

+*   error message: a dictionary with information about possible errors that occured.

+An error message is a dictionary, with the following elements:

+*   offset: offset in the file at which the error occured
+*   fatal: boolean indicating whether or not the error is fatal and the program should be stopped (this is currently ignored)
+*   reason: a human readable description of the error

+An example of an error message:

+    {'offset': 0, 'fatal': False, 'reason': 'invalid PNG data according to PIL'}

 #### Unpacking directory

 Files that are unpacked from a container, or which are carved from a